Ellen Allien: Career

-Ellen Allien was born and grew up in West Berlin.
+Ellen Allien was born on September 16, 1968 and grew up in West Berlin.
 During 1989, she lived in London where she first came into contact with electronic music.
 When she later returned to Berlin, electronic music had become increasingly popular in Germany.
 In 1992, she became resident DJ at the Bunker, Tresor, and E-Werk.
 She started her own show on the Berlin radio station Kiss FM and created her own record label, calling them both "Braincandy".
 Due to problems with distribution, she gave the Braincandy label up in 1997 and instead began organizing parties with the name, "Pitch Control".

 She released her first album, Stadtkind, in 2001, and her second album, Berlinette, in 2003.
 In 2005, she released the album Thrills, followed by Orchestra of Bubbles, a collaboration with Apparat, in 2006.
 During the same year, Allien launched her own fashion line, "Ellen Allien Fashion".

 After the minimalistic Sool in 2008, she released her fifth solo album, Dust, in 2010.

 Allien made a brief appearance in the 2009 electronic music documentary Speaking In Code.
 Then she worked on the music for the dance performance "Drama Per Musica", which has been premiered in Paris in March 2011 under the direction of Alexandre Roccoli and Sevérine Rième.
 An accompanying album "LISm" was released in 2013.
 It has been described as a homogeneous mix of various genres, akin to her DJ sets.
 Her next album "Nost" also sets on variety, but only within the electronic spectrum.
 In 2019 Ellen Allien launched her UFO Inc. label with her "UFO" acid techno EP.

 Ellen Allien holds residencies in the clubs Nitsa, Barcelona and Circoloco at DC10, Ibiza.
 In 2019 she launched her bi-monthly rave "We Are Not Alone" at Griessmühle, Berlin, Upon the venue's shutdown in 2020, the event has been moved to RSO.berlin.